 Matt: Awesome.
 That’s an interesting niche.
 How did you get into doing this kind of work?

 Susan: It’s interesting.
 Who would think that this is actually a job, right?

 Matt: Yeah.
 Exactly.

 Susan: I guess it all started when I was three and I was organizing my mother’s button collection, she sewed, by size and shape and color.
 I’m just naturally an organizer.
-I grew up organizing everything that I became part of, and naturally after college grew into jobs that used that, even if that’s not what the job was.
-My first job was a production artist, and I designed and laid out things on a computer.
-Again, it was organizing the creative into structure.
-I moved on to mail order catalogs where I helped run a whole system of starting from creating a product through the photo shoot, all the way to press check at the printing of the catalogs.
+I grew up organizing everything that I became part of, and naturally, after college grew into jobs that used that, even if that’s not what the job was.
+My first job was as a production artist, and I designed and laid out things on a computer.
+Again, it was organizing the creative into a structure.
+I moved on to mail-order catalogs where I helped run a whole system of starting from creating a product through the photoshoot, all the way to press check at the printing of the catalogs.
 I just naturally fell into this project management and operations world before I even knew it was a thing.